-Central Pueblo Marshal Casper Zweifel, 37, died after being stabbed by a young man he had arrested for passing counterfeit silver dollars at businesses along Union Avenue.
-Marshal Zweifel had been watching for such a person and captured him at Henderson’s Saloon, shortly after midnight on Friday, July 25, 1884.
-The Marshal was walking the subject up Union Avenue to the ‘calaboose’ when the man pulled out a pocket knife and stabbed the Marshal twice in the groin, once in each leg, then took off.
-Marshal Zweifel ran after him and fired several shots before collapsing after about 75 yards.
-Townspeople, hearing the shots, found the Marshal and carried him into the Bessemer Exchange Saloon where he died almost immediately.
-Dr. Taylor, the county coroner, examined the Marshal and determined the cause of death.
-It was found that the stab wound in the left groin had severed the femoral artery and Marshal Zweifel had bled to death very quickly.
-The other wound in the right groin just missed the femoral artery there.
-The knife w/a 4-inch blade was recovered at the scene where the Marshal was attacked.
+Central Pueblo* Marshal Casper Zweifel, 37, died on July 25, 1884, after being stabbed by a man he had arrested for using counterfeit silver dollars at businesses along Union Avenue.
+Zweifel had been on the lookout for him and arrested him at Henderson’s Saloon at about 12:15 a.m.
+He was walking his prisoner up Union Avenue to the jail, holding his arm, when the man pulled out a pocket knife and stabbed the Marshal twice in the groin, once in each upper leg and then fled.
+Zweifel ran after him and fired several shots before collapsing after about 75 yards.

-A coroner’s inquest was held on July 25 while Marshal Zweifel’s body remained in the Bessemer Exchange.
-They examined several witnesses and determined that Marshal Zweifel came to his death from a loss of blood after being stabbed in the left thigh and that “said wound was inflicted by party or parties unknown, while deceased was performing his duty as Marshal of Central Pueblo, in attempting to arrest said unknown party for passing counterfeit money”.
-The counterfeit silver dollars were made of pewter which made them lighter than the real ones.
-The pewter ones also did not have a ‘ring’ to them.
+A coroner’s inquest was held the same day while Zweifel’s body remained in the Bessemer Exchange.
+Several witnesses testified and a determination was made that Marshal Zweifel came to his death from a loss of blood after being stabbed in the left thigh and “… that said wound was inflicted by party or parties unknown, while deceased was performing his duty as Marshal of Central Pueblo, in attempting to arrest said unknown party for passing counterfeit money.”
+It was noted that the stab wounds must have been purposely aimed at the femoral artery, just at the place where it is closest to the surface of the skin.
+The counterfeit silver dollars were made of pewter and were lighter than real dollars.
+They also did not have a ring sound to them when dropped.

-Several public notices and preparations were published in the paper.
-This included the order of the funeral procession which read as follows: “Marshals; Police; Band; Militia; Firemen; Concordia Maennerchor; Knights of Honor; hearse; family and relatives; city officers; friends.”
-Marshal Zweifel was laid to rest in Pueblo.
+Several other public notices were published in the paper.
+One was the order of the funeral procession, which read, “Marshals; Police; Band; Militia; Firemen; Concordia Maennerchor; Knights of Honor; hearse; family and relatives; city officers; friends.”
+Burial followed at the Pioneer cemetery in Pueblo.